You can always tell if a trainee is serious about their training based on how they appear from the back.

-Can you build a great back without the deadlift?
-Ask Lee Haney and Serge Nubret.
+Can you build a legendary back without the deadlift?
+Ask Lee Haney, Serge Nubret, or any gymnast.

 But unless you are them, I would advise that the deadlift be a consistent part of your training program.
 If your goal is to build develop a muscular, dense back, nothing is better than pulling heavy weights.